 Hello!
 My name is Chip Berlet and I am a journalist and scholar living in the United States.
-Welcome to the folks using the Ted Animation on the widespread conspiracy theories concerning the historic group know as the “Illuminati.”
+I helped create the Ted Animation on the widespread conspiracy theories concerning the historic group know as the “Illuminati.”

 Are the Illuminati the covert puppet-masters behind an evil conspiracy to control the world?
 Do they secretly guide the banking system and the mass media?